sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 questions above, give yourself a point in the *Good Bank*.

-## Chapter 6: "Take & Pay"
+## Chapter 6: Take & Pay

+**AKA: The Ordeal**

-Just before this stage, if you can give the players an opportunity to gain new skills or equipment for their characters, you should.
+Just before this chapter, if you can give the players an opportunity to gain new skills or equipment for their characters, you should.
 They're going to need it.

 The characters have learned something in this mysterious place that is the key to both worlds.
 Maybe they learned something about themselves, maybe